george-hopkins/opentom/README.txt

 OpenTom is a tiny OpenSource Linux distribution for TomTom(tm)

 * To use this SDK :
-- you need (in your system): fltk, imagemagick
+- you need package (in your system): subversion chrpath fluid imagemagick
 - modify the ROOT env var into get_cross_env.sh
 - source get_cross_env.sh
 - type make to perform primary OpenTom buids

 * To build (into opentom_dist) extra application
+- mount your SDCARD on /mnt/sdcard or link $ROOT/opentom_dist to /mnt/sdcard/opentom (for espeak-data)
 - type: make extra

 Then, you will have :